Ferdinand Sauerbruch

 Ernst Ferdinand Sauerbruch (/de/; 3 July 1875 - 2 July 1951) was a German surgeon.
 His major work was on the use of negative-pressure chambers for surgery.

 Biography

 Sauerbruch was born in Barmen (now a district of Wuppertal), Germany.
-He studied medicine at the Philipps University of Marburg, the University of Greifswald, the Friedrich Schiller University of Jena, and the University of Leipzig, from the last of which he graduated in 1902.
+He studied medicine at Marburg University, the University of Greifswald, the University of Jena, and Leipzig University, from the last of which he graduated in 1902.
 He went to Breslau in 1903, where he developed the Sauerbruch chamber, a pressure chamber for operating on the open thorax, which he demonstrated in 1904.
 This invention was a breakthrough in thorax medicine and allowed heart and lung operations to take place at greatly reduced risk.
-As a battlefield surgeon during World War I, he developed several new types of limb prostheses, which for the first time enabled simple movements to be executed with the remaining muscle of the patient.
+In 1910, he was appointed professor of surgery in Zürich, where he could finally build his own negative pressure chamber at the University Hospital of Zürich.
+During World War I, he was partially on leave to work as a battlefield surgeon in Germany.
+At this time, he developed several new types of limb prostheses in collaboration with Aurel Stodola of ETH Zurich, which for the first time enabled simple movements to be executed with the remaining muscle of the patient.